HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 - Single Pass / Multipass: Using Single Pass, parts of the image for both eyes are reused for the other eye.
 - Reflection probe: In order to make use of the environment reflections, the reflection probe updates the reflection "realtime".

+# How to make objects visible to either VR or AR
+Please make use of the specific layers.